10 Fascinating Things to See in Mexico City’s Centro Historico

 There are all kinds of restaurants, bars, food stands, and cafes tucked into side streets in the centro historico, but for me, the main draw of this neighborhood is the sightseeing.

-I recommend setting aside an entire day of your Mexico City itinerary to explore Mexico City’s centro historico.
+Dedicate an entire day to fully immerse yourself in Mexico City’s centro historico.

 Further Reading: